frckbrice/project-api_spec/README.md

 ## 🌟 Overview

-CocoaFlow is a comprehensive **API specification** designed for managing cocoa industry operations, including farmer management, farm tracking, certification compliance, and supply chain optimization.
+CocoaFlow is a comprehensive **API specification** designed for managing cocoa industry operations, from farm to end consumer, including farmer management, farm tracking, certification compliance, and supply chain optimization.
 This specification serves as the contract between frontend and backend teams, ensuring consistent development and integration.

-> **Note**: This is an API specification project.
-The actual API implementation is in development.
-You can use this specification to understand the API design and generate client libraries.

 ### 🎯 Key Features

 - **Farmer Management**: Complete farmer profiles, contracts, and relationship tracking
 - **Farm Operations**: GPS coordinates, inspection data, and compliance monitoring
+- **Inspections (internal and external)**: follow up of farmer to comply with Rainforest Alliance standards and regulations for agriculture.
 - **Certification Support**: Rainforest Alliance compliance tracking and audit trails
-- **Supply Chain**: Market management, transactions, and inventory tracking
+- **Supply Chain**: Market management, transactions, and inventory tracking, and tansport and storage to factory plant.
-- **Training & Education**: Session management and participant tracking
+- **Training & Education**: Session management and participant tracking for farmers by the industry.
 - **Analytics & Reporting**: Comprehensive data insights and business intelligence

 ### 🏗️ Architecture Highlights